Iftequar7/infra/README.md

 terraform apply -auto-approve
 ```

-This will create the VPC, Internet Gateway, and subnets in your AWS account.
+This will create the Transit Gateway, and Resource Access Manager in your AWS account to communicate with other AWS accounts.
 Outputs

 After running the terraform apply command, you can use the following outputs to retrieve the IDs of the resources created: